Sarala Dasa: Works

 He wrote the poems in Dandi chand (in which chand the number of letters in the verses is not fixed is called as dandi chand).
 The verse of Sarala Dasa is simple, forceful and musical, without artificiality.
 Applying colloquial words for his poetical purpose, his writing was free from Sanskritisation.
 His work can be seen as adapting the popular oral conventions of earlier Odia folk songs which were used in folk dances such as the Ghoda-nacha (Horse Dance), Dandanacha and Sakhinacha (Puppet Dance).
 One metrical peculiarity of these songs is that both the lines of a verse do not contain an equal number of letters though the last letters of both the lines produce the same sound.
-All Sarala Dasa's wors were composed with this metrical peculiarity, and so the metre used by him can be regarded as a direct descendant of that used in the folk songs.
+All Sarala Dasa's works were composed with this metrical peculiarity, and so the metre used by him can be regarded as a direct descendant of that used in the folk songs.
 By the fifteenth century the Odia language had assumed almost its modern form and had become ripe for literary compositions.

 The predominant sentiment in Sarala Dasa's poem is not love but war.
 He was also motivated by a strong religious zeal to compose religious books in a language intelligible to all and to make them available to the general public in Odisha.
 He tells in no uncertain words that he composed his poems for the benefit of "human beings".
 There are several indications in his Mahabharata that he served as a soldier in the army of the Gajapati King of Odisha and his association with the army brought to him a variety of experiences.
 The stories he heard the battle scenes which he witnessed, the places that he visited with the company of the army the historical incidents and names that he could know all remained stored up in his mind to be utilized in his writings.